So, have you ever pondered, like me, when the best time to apply your roundups is?

 Although spraying Roundup® For Lawns on weeds is quite pleasurable, resist the impulse to do so excessively.
 It works so well that one application is generally enough to destroy a weed.
 Some weeds can take up to three weeks to die.
 If it’s still there in two weeks, give it another shot.

 Do you need to pull weeds after RoundUp?

 Weeds should not be pulled after using Roundup because it kills the roots.
 You should be able to till these into your soil, ready to plant your new plants, depending on what you’re doing.
-On lawns, you may need to pick dead weeds to keep your grass looking neat.
+You may need to pick dead weeds on lawns to keep your grass looking neat.

 Can I apply Roundup at night?